-These ski resorts are located “outside” of the city, but they’re still under an hour’s drive from the city center.
-I’d even say some are just as close as the four resorts above, but they’re better visited from the cities of Park City or Ogden serve as a better base.
+These ski resorts are “outside” of the city, but they’re still under an hour’s drive from the city center.
+I’d even say some are just as close as the four resorts above, but the cities of Park City or Ogden serve as a better base.

 Visitors to Salt Lake City could easily make a day trip to any of these ski resorts; locals certainly do!
 Of course, every resort on this list is excellent, and I’m certain any would enjoy them!

-Park City is the second-largest ski resort in the United States and a real behemoth in the ski world.
-It’s almost as close to the city as the other four Salt Lake City Ski Resorts, but it has its own town for a base.
+Park City is the second-largest ski resort in the United States and an absolute behemoth in the ski world.
+It’s almost as close to the city as the other four Salt Lake City Ski Resorts, but it has its town for a base.
 If you’re looking for a full package ski holiday with activities that are non-ski-related this would be a great option.

-The town, Park City, is well known for being one of the best ski towns globally and has fabulous hotels and wonderful dining options.
+Park City is well known for being one of the best ski towns in the world and has fabulous hotels and outstanding dining options.
 If you’re after a full-service ski vacation, you will surely be pleased with Park City.
-Park City is a high-end resort town so expect to pay a premium for the full resort experience.
+Park City is a high-end resort town so expect to pay a premium for the whole resort experience.

 Park City is on the Epic Pass, so pass holders may want to consider a visit here over the ski resorts in Salt Lake City.
-The ski resort lies on the Eastern side of the mountains and generally receives less snowfall than the resorts in Big and Little Cottonwood Canyon.
+The ski resort lies on the Eastern side of the mountains and generally receives less snowfall than Big and Little Cottonwood Canyon resorts.
 The quality is still excellent!

 Located outside of Ogden is Powder Mountain, the largest ski area in the United States.
 It is famed for its powder stashes.
 The mountain can provide secret powder stashes days after the last snowfall.
-This is largely due to how the snow is accessed.
+It is mainly due to how the snow is accessed.
 While “Pow Mow” is the largest, much of the terrain requires traversing far off-piste, hopping in a snowcat, or even skinning yourself.

 Most will not be able to access the vast sections of the terrain, but it’s a playground with some assurance of avalanche control for experts.
 Powder Mountain attracts far fewer visitors, and it stays nice and quiet on weekdays.
 Liftlines make us sick to our stomach!

-There isn’t much to the base of this Ogden Ski Resort, but the day lodges are luxurious and ready to receive visitors.
+There isn’t much to this Ogden Ski Resort base, but the day lodges are luxurious and ready to receive visitors.
 Snowbasin may be an old resort, but all of its facilities are now modern.
 It has a great variety of snow and a decent amount of terrain.

 It’s a few steps above Brighton but has a bit less to offer beginners.
 It would be best suited for advanced riders who are after some powder and enjoy a quieter resort.
-At the end of the day, I wouldn’t rule out any of these resorts as skiing in Utah, and Salt Lake City is exceptional!
+I wouldn’t rule out any of these resorts as skiing in Utah and Salt Lake City is exceptional!